Git is a version control system that allows developers to track a project and actively contribute without interfering in each other’s work.

 Start by updating MacPorts with the command:

-Search for and install the newest Git ports and variants by running the following two commands:
+Search for the newest Git ports by running the following command:

 port search git

 Type the command below to search for Git variants:

 port variants git